-Someone Will Remember Us (physical copy)
+Someone Will Remember Us (printed copy)

-SSAA choir, violin, viola, cello, and harp
+Voicing: SSAA choir, violin, viola, cello, and harp

 When asked to compose a piece for the WomanVoice festival on the theme of “Songs of Survival,” the Ancient Greek poetry of Sappho became an obvious choice.
 She was considered the most important lyric poet of Western Antiquity, and it was common for Greek and Latin writers to know the entire canon of her poems by heart.
 Her work survived and was constantly recopied until nearly A.D.
 1000, when a wrathful church destroyed whatever it could find.
 Most of her poems have survived either as fragments in mutilated papyrus or in quotations by ancient writers.

 Come to me now.
 Come to this holy temple

 Where the graceful grove of apple trees circles an altar smoking with frankincense.

 Here roses leave shadows on the ground and cold springs babble through apple branches

 The glow and beauty of the stars are nothing near the splendid moon

 When in her roundness she burns silver about the world.